 Tis the season, right?
 That’s what I keep hearing mom talk about.
 You humans celebrate by bringing dead tree’s into the house, hanging stuff all over them, wrapping lots of goodies and rewards in paper, then giving these things to each other.
 Okay, well it’s gonna take me awhile to figure that one out…I mean come on, tree’s are good for sniffing and peeing on, so why would you want to bring it into the house…?
 Is this fine foliage a present for yours truly?

-Anyway, the one thing that keeps sticking in my head is the whole idea of giving one of my fellow inquisitive canines or some curious kitty or some other “pet” to someone else as a “gift”.
+Anyway, the one thing that keeps sticking in my head is the whole idea of giving one of my fellow inquisitive canines or some curious kitty or some other “pet” to someone else as a “gift.”
 Hello?
-Can’t this be kinda risky?
-I know some of my former roommates were “gifts”.
+Isn’t this kinda risky?
+I know some of my former roommates were “gifts.”
 They ended up where I used to live (called a ‘rescue’) before mom and dad adopted me and brought me to my forever home.

 Well, maybe I can help.
 These are some questions this inquisitive canine would want answered before someone decides to give someone else a furry friend.
-And hey, since it’s the holiday season, I think I’m gonna call it:
+And hey, since it is the holiday season, I think I’m gonna call it:

 Poncho’s Top 10 Things to Ask Yourself Before Gifting A Pet This Holiday Season:

 - Does this potential pet owner, and all persons living in the same household, really want a pet?
 Is anyone “on the fence” about bringing a pet into the home?
 It’s important that all humans be on board about changing the family dynamics.

 - Why does this person/family want a pet?
 Is it for the family companion?
 Service work?
 Protection?
 Because you think they should have one?

 - Does this potential pet owner, and everyone involved, have the time to devote to a pet?
 Some pets take more time and attention than others.
 Us dogs need physical and mental exercise every day.
 Plus, we enjoy these activities with our family members and friends.